 Risotto is traditionally a main course, but why not serve it as dessert with coffee and cream, mixed together, not separately.
 It is a really nice combination and very quickly to prepare.
 You only have to stir it frequently to avoid sticking to the pan.
 You can eat it warm or cold, like an ice coffee and cream risotto.

-This risotto dessert is very similar to a rice pudding; the difference is the type of rice, most rice puddings are made with regular white rice and often with cinnamon and raisins, and depending on your recipe, lots of sweetness added to it.
+This risotto dessert is very similar to a rice pudding; the difference is the type of rice.
+Most rice puddings are made with regular white rice and often with cinnamon and raisins, and depending on your recipe, lots of sweetness added to it.

-If you want to eat this recipe cold, I would suggest to add a little bit more milk or cream or both, to keep it from becoming a sticky cold pudding.
+When serving this recipe cold, I would suggest to add a little bit more milk or cream or both, to keep it from becoming a sticky cold pudding.

 Coffee and Cream Risotto